peteroupc/html3dutil/doc/H3DU.Scene3D.md

 <a name='H3DU.Scene3D_useProgram'></a>
 ### H3DU.Scene3D#useProgram(program)

-<b>Deprecated: Instead of this method, use the "setShader" program of individual shapes
-to set the shader programs they use.</b>
+**Deprecated: Instead of this method, use the "setShader" program of individual shapes to set the shader programs they use.**

 Has no effect.
 (In previous versions, this method changed the active shader program for this scene